mfisher29/mbta-routes/README.md

 The code is structured to perform the following sequential tasks:
 - Handle case sensitivity and validate input
 - Checks for simple case where start and end stop are along the same route, if YES, response is returned - if NO, continue through code
-- Checks if starting stop appears on only 1 route, if YES, call the check_connections function, response is returned
-- If starting stop belongs to more than 1 route, call the check_connections function and append all possible routes to a list
+- Call the check_connections function and append all possible routes to a list
 - Determines the shortest route out of the available options.
-If routes are equivalent the route is chosen randomly, response is returned
+If routes are equivalent the first route in the list is chosen, response is returned

+Currently the algorithm handles up to 2 subway transfers.
+To allow it to handle N subway transfers, this algorithm could be improved upon by turning check_connections into a recursive function.
+The way it is solved now is a bit messy but shows my stream of thoughts.
+It also fails for the case where you need to transfer more than twice (i.e. Mattapan --> Bowdoin where you need to transfer between Mattapan, Red, Orange/Green, and Blue).

 ## Testing